£/$/€100 off your first WeRoad with code WEROADER100

 In the afternoon, it’s time to leave the city behind and head towards Gudauri, where the snowy peaks await.
 As we arrive in Georgia’s most famous ski resort, we’ll be welcomed by its lively atmosphere and a panorama of dazzling white mountains – the perfect setting for the adventure ahead.

-Ski boots in deep snow, overlooking a vast snow-capped mountain range above a sea of clouds.
+A first-person view of ski boots resting in deep snow, overlooking a vast, snow-covered mountain range above a sea of clouds.

 Days 3, 4